CALLS

 Thank you for liking us enough to submit!
 We’re grateful that you’re considering us as a home for your work.
 For our regular issue, we accept submissions through our Submittable platform only.

-General submissions in poetry, fiction, nonfiction, comics, and translation are open October 1 – February 1 and May 1 – August 1.
+General submissions in poetry, fiction, nonfiction, graphic narratives, and translation are open October 1 – February 1 and May 1 – August 1.

 For submissions to our special folios, published in and between regular issues, submissions are accepted under the terms stipulated in the folio call, determined by and at the discretion of the guest folio editor, in consultation with our staff folio editor.
 For current folio calls, see the bottom of this page.